 - projects failing to internally escalate the complaint for review when the complaint has not been resolved

-- multiple complaints from a resident about the same issue or issues – with no visible action being taken by the proponent to investigate or resolve
+- multiple complaints from a complainant about the same issue or issues – with no visible action being taken by the proponent to investigate or resolve

-- complaints remaining open when they should have been closed, and
+- complaints remaining open when they could have been closed, and

-There is also a wide range of project complaint handling procedures in place that vary by proponent and project, often resulting in a mix of consistency in the quality and effectiveness of the procedures.
-Also, project operators may possess varying degrees of complaint handling skills.
-As such, there continue to be further opportunities to improve the capability of staff and effectiveness of the industry’s complaint handling procedures.
+There is also a wide range of project complaint handling procedures in place that vary within the developer’s various projects, often resulting in a mix of consistency in the quality and effectiveness of the procedures as well as confusion with developer staff and complainants.
+Developers may possess varying degrees of complaint handling skills, and opportunities remain to improve the capability of staff effectiveness when handling complaints and interacting with complainants.

-The Commissioner has successfully encouraged a number of developers and operators to voluntarily publish their complaint handling procedures on their project website.
-Many proponents have now complied with this request.
-Some proponents have also revised their complaint handling procedures as a result of discussions with the Office.
-The Commissioner continues to make suggestions to improve existing complaint handling procedures to the many industry members who have sought assistance from the Office.
-Proponents also often seek assistance from the Office on suggestions for handling specific complaints that they may be dealing with.
+The Commissioner has successfully encouraged a number of developers/operators to voluntarily publish their complaint handling procedures on their project website.
+Many developers have now complied with this request.
+Some developers have also revised their complaint handling procedures as a result of discussions with the Office.
+The Commissioner continues to make suggestions to improve existing complaint handling procedures to many industry representatives who have sought assistance from the Office.
+Developers also often seek assistance from the Office on suggestions for handling specific complaints that they may be dealing with.

 Other events can cause abnormal noise annoyance from wind turbines.
-These include loose bolts, whining gearboxes, lack of greasing of the rotating nacelle causing a screeching noise during the yaw breaking process and lightning strike of a blade tip (piercing a hole in the turbine blade that causes a high-pitched whistling sound).
-These situations require a rapid response to a complaint and it is in everyone’s interest that the asset be repaired and the noise emission rectified.
+These include loose bolts, whining gearboxes, lack of greasing of the rotating nacelle causing a screeching noise during the yaw breaking process, and lightning strike of a blade tip (piercing a hole in the turbine blade that causes a high-pitched whistling sound).
+These situations require a rapid response to the complaint, and it is in everyone’s interest that the asset be repaired, and the noise emission rectified as soon as possible.

 Permit requirements and complaint avenues